Blog

 Flaw #2: It Assumes All Retirement Savings Are in Pre-Tax Accounts

 The 4% rule assumes that all of your retirement savings are in pre-tax accounts, like 401(k)s or traditional IRAs.
-However, most people have a combination of pre-tax, Roth, and taxable brokerage accounts.
-This mix of account types can significantly affect your taxes, and the 4% rule doesn’t take that into account.
+However, most people have some combination of pre-tax, Roth, and taxable brokerage accounts/savings to rely on for retirement income.
+This mix of account types can significantly affect your taxes (in a good way if you plan properly), and the 4% rule doesn’t take that into account.

-For example, withdrawals from pre-tax accounts are taxed as ordinary income, while withdrawals from a taxable brokerage account might be taxed at lower capital gains rates—or not at all, depending on your income.
+For example, withdrawals from pre-tax accounts are taxed as ordinary income, while selling investments in taxable brokerage accounts may only trigger lower capital gains rates—or not at all, depending on your income and cost basis on the investments.
 Roth accounts, on the other hand, allow for tax-free withdrawals.

 By not factoring in the tax implications of withdrawals from different account types, the 4% rule may lead you to believe you can spend more than you actually can, after taxes are accounted for.